ChrisHardie/laravel-feedmaker/README.md

 * url: string
 * description: string

+Optionally, it can also contain these keys:

+* guid: a URL that will become the unique/GUID for the RSS item instead of the url

 Then, you can force a check of your source and generate a corresponding feed:

 `$ artisan feeds:update YourSource`